espocrm/documentation/docs/administration/upgrading-manually.md

 Check whether the file `scripts/AfterUpgrade.php` exists in the package.
 If it does not exit, then skip this step.

-To the same actions as with *before-upgrade*.
+To the same actions as for *before-upgrade*.

 ## 11. Change version in the config.